AlexD717/Daily-24/README.md

-# Daily-24
+# Daily 24

-Solve the 24 puzzle with a new puzzle every day!
+Play the 24 game and share your score with friends!
+A new level each day!